vietanhle0101/vietanhle0101.github.io/_pages/projects.md

 author_profile: true
 ---

-## Control for Connected and Automated Vehicles in Mixed Traffic Environments
+## Joint Optimization of Traffic Light Control and Connected and Automated Vehicles' Trajectory Planning in Mixed-Traffic Signalized Intersections

-In this project, we develop intelligent motion planning and control methods for connected and automated vehicles in different traffic scenarios with the presence of human-driven vehicles.
-The foundation of these control methods lies at the intersection of optimal or predictive control, optimization, machine learning, and game theory.

 ### Publications

 * **V.-A. Le** and A. A. Malikopoulos, “Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections”, IEEE Control Systems Letters, 2024. [[paper](https://ieeexplore.ieee.org/document/10778260)]

+## Coordination of Connected and Automated Vehicles in Mixed-Traffic Unsignalized Scenarios

+### Publications

 * **V.-A. Le**, B. Chalaki, F. N. Tzortzoglou, and A. A. Malikopoulos, “Stochastic Time-Optimal Trajectory Planning for Connected and Automated Vehicles in Mixed-Traffic Merging Scenarios”, IEEE Transactions on Control Systems Technology, 2024. [[paper](https://ieeexplore.ieee.org/abstract/document/10621701)]